07 April 2017

-Interview with Alicja Knast: Muzeum Śląskie in Katowice and "The Light of History” exhibition
+Interview with Alicja Knast: Muzeum Śląskie in Katowice and "The Light of History” exhibition, part 2

 In the conclusion of her interview about Muzeum Śląskie in Katowice, Director Alicja Knast focuses on distinct regional aspects within the museum’s collections, and reflects on new audiences and outreach activities in ways that hold broad relevance to museums and culture institutions in our day.